ndmn1/IA06--UserRegistration-BE/README.md

-# User Registration Backend with Drizzle ORM
+# User Registration Backend with Drizzle ORM & JWT Authentication

-A simple NestJS backend for user registration with PostgreSQL (Neon) database using Drizzle ORM.
+A complete NestJS backend for user registration and authentication with PostgreSQL (Neon) database using Drizzle ORM and JWT.

 ## Features

 - ✅ User registration with email and password
+- ✅ User login with JWT authentication
 - ✅ Password hashing with bcrypt
 - ✅ Input validation with class-validator
 - ✅ Unique email constraint